 They will apply to the 2020/21 and later income years.

-However, please note that for assets purchased on or after 17 March 2021, this threshold value will be permanently set at $1,000.
+For assets purchased on or after 17 March 2021, the threshold value has been permanently set at $1,000.

 Commercial and industrial buildings can be depreciated as from 1 April 2020.
 Previously, tax depreciation on all buildings was at 0% because of 2011 tax changes.